How to Destroy An Old Hard Drive

-If you own a computer in 2018 you should know how to destroy old hard drive.
-Most average computer users never realize the vast amounts of sensitive data they store on their hard drive.
-Worse, when it comes to disposing of used hard drives, many people throw caution to the wind.
+Most average computer users never realize the vast amounts of sensitive data they store on their hard drives.
+If you own a computer in 2018 you should know how to destroy an old hard drive.
+When it comes to hard drive disposal, many people throw caution to the wind.

 Physical Hard Drive Destruction

 There are so many ways to physically destroy a hard drive, varying from simple DIY home methods to complex NSA-certified destruction techniques.
 One of the easiest and cheapest DIY methods to destroy a hard drive is to crush it with a heavy object.
 A sledgehammer can do wonders but you can use any object that can cause significant damage to the platters.
 You want to make it extremely hard or simply not viable for anyone to try and recover any data from the damaged drive.

 Burning the drive may also cause significant damage to its critical parts.
 However, one question the handiest people ask is, can you destroy a hard drive by putting it in the water?
 The simple answer is no. Water on its own isn’t sufficient to destroy the data on the platters.
 You need something that can cause serious corrosion to the platters, such as a highly corrosive chemical.
 Hard drive shredding is also routinely used to destroy hard drives permanently.
 If done well, physical hard drive shredding provides high assurance of total data destruction.

 How to destroy old hard drive without damaging the physical device?
 A file eraser might be the weapon you need.
 Software-based hard drive shredders employ complex algorithms to erase or overwrite the data on a hard drive multiple times so that it cannot be read again.
 The most common process entails deleting the data and then replacing it with arbitrary characters.

 Most data destruction software based shredders are pretty effective for wiping non-sensitive data.
 However, if you’re dealing with highly classified information, you might want to consider a more effective method that guarantees total data destruction.